-What Helped Us
+What Helped Us Temporarily at Times

-Baby Bump Birth Ball ∙∙∙ Rhythmic bouncing often calmed our colicky baby for short periods of time.
+Baby Bump Birth Ball ∙∙∙ Rhythmic bouncing often calmed our colicky babies for short periods of time.
 I found myself sitting on the ball and bouncing for hours every day.
 As an added bonus, you can use this without your baby as part of your at-home fitness routine.
 If you already have an exercise ball at home, you can use that.

 Infant Chiropractor ∙∙∙ This idea seemed a little crazy when someone first suggested it, but it was life-changing for us.
 After being curled up in the womb for so long, their alignment can be off.
 Your baby’s alignment can impact sleep, digestion and their overall physical comfort.